Seredyna-Buda: History

 Seredyna-Buda was founded in the 17th century by Old Believers migrated from Russia.
 It has had town status since 1964.

+During World War II, the German occupiers operated the AGSSt 3 assembly center for prisoners of war in Seredyna-Buda.

 As of May 17, 2022, it was one of the cities in the territory where active hostilities with Russian Armed Forces were conducted during the Russo-Ukrainian war.

 Demographics

 As of the 2001 Ukrainian census, Seredyna-Buda had a population of 7,526 inhabitants.
 Ethnic Ukrainians constitute a strong majority, yet Russian is most common language in the settlement due to its proximity to the Russian border.
 The exact ethnic and linguistic composition was as follows: